 The Belize Barrier Reef Reserve System comprises seven protected areas along Central America's northeastern coast.
 Hosting diverse marine habitats, including iconic sites like the Blue Hole and Half Moon Caye, it is vital in preserving unique reef types, biodiversity, and habitats for threatened species.

 Chiquibul National Park is the largest national park in Belize.
-The park surrounds Caracol, an archaeological reserve, that was once one of the most important regional political centers of the Maya Lowlands during the Classic Period.
+The park surrounds Caracol, an archaeological reserve that was once one of the most important regional political centers of the Maya Lowlands during the Classic Period.
 Chiquibul Forest Reserve is adjacent to the park.

 The Maya Mountains are a range of hills in west-central Belize that take their name from the Maya people who built great centers in the region.
 The Cockscomb Range is a spur of the Maya Mountains and includes Victoria Peak, a national monument of Belize.

 The Mesoamerican Barrier Reef System is a marine region, underwater ecosystem and geological structure that stretches from the Yucatán Peninsula down to Belize, Guatemala and Honduras.
-This underwater wilderness of coral provide homes and food to hundreds of species.
+This underwater wilderness of coral provides homes and food to hundreds of species.